-For almost two years, KSB has been working behind the scenes to bring on the partners needed to ensure the project’s approval and success.
+For almost three years, KSB has been working behind the scenes to bring on the partners needed to ensure the project’s approval and success.
 KSB is proud of the collaboration that has occurred and will continue to occur with The Bureau of Reclamation, Central Arizona Project, City of Scottsdale, Scottsdale Public Art, and the Arizona Chapter of American Society of Landscape Architects.
-All bring an expertise that will benefit the students as they interact with them throughout the design and implantation phases.
+All bring an expertise that will benefit the students and artists as they interact with them throughout the design and implantation phases.